-A second restaurant under the same name operates in the city of Basel, which also features the “sicht-bar” (seeing bar) bar lounge and an event room, both of which are lit to provide an opportunity for more dialogue between sighted and blind people.
+A second restaurant operates in the city of Basel, which also features the “sicht-bar” (seeing bar) bar, lounge and an event room, all lit to provide an opportunity for more dialogue between sighted and blind people.

-I experienced a truly delightful evening with excellent food, gained new insights and made new friends in the process, all the while realizing that I am quite comfortable with spending an extended time in darkness.
+I experienced a truly delightful evening with excellent food, gained new hands- and palate-on insights and made new friends in the process, all the while realizing that I am quite comfortable spending extended time in darkness.
 In fact, Susi and I both had our eyes closed most of the time throughout the evening, while the men at our table kept them open.
 I wonder whether this is a gender thing?

 Restaurant blindekuh offers an inspiring dining experience that puts sounds, smells, tastes, interaction and communication into a completely different light.
-For more information and to make advance reservation go to blindekuh’s website:
+For more information and to make advance reservation go to blindekuh’s.